 WordPress core is not the only one that might have vulnerabilities.
 As stated before, a big part of hacks occur because of vulnerabilities in plugins and themes, so if there’s an update available, it might be because a security vulnerability has been found and the developers have eliminated it in the next release.
 Missing the update would mean giving attackers an opportunity to exploit the vulnerability and hack your site.

 Unfortunately, most people don’t think of backups unless they’ve experienced a situation when they have lost their data and have no way to retrieve it.
 There are many reasons you should always back up your site – issues with hosting, update complication, common hack attacks, and, many more.

 It is not uncommon that people lose all of their data thanks to any of these reasons and restoring it can be a long and tedious process if it’s even possible.
 One of the best solutions to always be sure that you don’t lose data and it can easily be restored is regular backups, obviously.

 Making regular backups might seem like a time-consuming thing at first, considering that it is advised to make backups frequently (as often as once a day), but there are services that make the process substantially easier and quicker.

 So, Are Plugins Safe?

 Ultimately, your WordPress site is as secure as you make it.
-There are many things that can make your WordPress site vulnerable, and yes, plugins are one of them, but it all comes down to the decisions you make while choosing the plugins and dealing with the security of your site in general.
+There are many things that can make your WordPress site vulnerable, and yes, plugins are one of them, but it all comes down to the decisions you make while choosing a WordPress security plugin and dealing with the security of your site in general.
 There are simple steps you can take to really secure your website, so if you choose the plugins that are safe, update all installations and backup regularly, there is nothing to worry about.

 Have you ever faced security issues on your WordPress installation that were related to plugins?
 Let us know in the comments!